Skip to content

 If you personally own land in Queensland, you’ll be able to access information about your landholdings (once you’ve verified your account).
 This doesn’t mean you owe land tax—it just means we have identified land held in your name.

-To find land tax:
+To find your land tax details:

 Royalty